Open Research Prize 2020

 The University of Bristol supports open research, in all its forms, as reflected in our revised promotion criteria and broad commitment to transparency in research.
 As part of this, we have launched an Open Research Prize, which is now open to submissions from all researchers (including postgraduate research students) in all disciplines across the university.

-Submissions should take the form of a case study of no more than two pages, using the template provided (see Annex 1).
+Submissions should take the form of a case study of no more than two pages, using the template provided (see Annex 1: Case study template).
 Each case study should describe one or more of the open practices listed below.
 We are particularly keen to encourage submissions from postgraduate research students and early career researchers.

 The deadline for submissions is 5 pm on Friday 29th January 2021.